eignnx/front-vec/README.md

 The types implement `Deref` so that they can be used like slices/`&str`s.

+# `unsafe` Warning
+This is an "in-development" crate.
+I'm not certain all uses of `unsafe` are valid yet.
+Please don't use this for anything important yet.

 ## Potential Use Cases
 ### Efficient **Cons**-Lists
 My use-case is for packing data together in memory more eficiently than a cons-list, but with the same API as one.